-BWXT Y-12 has 36 active air permits covering 117 air emission points.
+BWXT Y-12 has 32 active air permits covering 110 air emission points.
 All remaining emission sources are categorized as insignificant and exempt from permitting.
-During 2001, no new construction permits were issued, and one permit was canceled for a source no longer in service.
+During 2002, no new construction permits were issued, and three permits were canceled for sources no longer in service.

-During CY 2001 ORNL held 11 operating permits and 1 construction permit.
+During CY 2002 ORNL held 11 operating permits and 1 construction permit.
 All remaining emission sources are categorized as insignificant and are exempt from permitting.

-At the end of CY 2001, there were 88 active air emission sources under DOE control at ETTP.
+At the end of CY 2002, there were 88 active air emission sources under DOE control at ETTP.
 The total includes 30 sources covered by 8 TDEC operating permits and two construction permits.
 All remaining active air emission sources are exempt from permitting requirements.
 Permitted sources under DOE's Reindustrialization Program are no longer reported in this annual report, except for the portion of the year the source was under DOE control.